 Venue: Level 1

-Capture your time here at SAM at with a polaroid photo.
+Capture your time here at SAM with your loved ones by taking a polaroid picture.

 [LIFESTYLE] The Night Market with Balestier Market Collective and Friends